Dr Fiona Henderson Psychoanalytic Psychotherapist; Clinical Psychologist

-I am a highly experienced Psychoanalytic Psychotherapist and Chartered Clinical Psychologist with an extensive career in NHS psychological services.
+I am a highly experienced Psychoanalytic Psychotherapist and Chartered Clinical Psychologist with a wide-ranging career in the NHS.
 I trained at the Tavistock Clinic in London where I was a Consultant Psychotherapist for many years in adult and family teams.
-Based in Church Stretton, I have a private psychotherapy practice and also provide teaching and supervision to other therapeutic practitioners.
+I now run a private psychotherapy practice in Shrewsbury and Church Stretton and also provide teaching and supervision to other therapeutic practitioners.

 I offer psychoanalytic psychotherapy with adults, young people and couples who are struggling with emotional and relationship difficulties.
 I work mainly in person but offer some online therapy combined with face-to-face sessions where possible.
 For people travelling a distance I offer a flexible approach to session times and frequency.